vintasoftware/playbook/this-is-how-we-work.md

-# Chapter 3: This is How We Work
+# Chapter Three: This is How We Work

 ## Management